panosoft/slate-common/readme.md

 `MutatingEventData` supports `Entities` with `Properties`.
 Each `Property` can be a primitive type, a `Value Object` or a list of either.

-A `Value Object` is a JSON string and is atomic, i.e. the whole object is mutated per event.
+A `Value Object` is a JSON string and is atomic, i.e. the whole object is mutated by a SINGLE event.
+In contrast, parts of an `Entity` can be mutated independently.

 `Entities` can have relationships with other `Entities` via `References`.